-Racing is conducted under CA/MTBA rules and these rules are overseen by officials (known as Commissaires) accredited by each organisation respectively.
+Racing is conducted under AusCycling rules and these rules are overseen by accredited officials (known as Commissaires).
 If you have queries about racing rules, protocols or procedures do not hesitate to ask fellow riders, club officials or Commissaires (just not while they are officiating).
 Cycle racing is a complex, challenging, rewarding and sometimes frustrating sport – no-one person knows it all.

 Races are held all throughout the year.
 Generally speaking, the summer season (October - March) is dominated by criterium and track racing, and the winter season (April - September) is dominated by road racing and cyclo cross.
 Although, there are exceptions – some criterium racing and track racing occurs during winter, and there are some road races and cyclo cross during summer.
 Time trials are held throughout the winter and summer seasons.